Equilibris/dissertation/proposal.typ

   caption:[Agreement of two trees of height 1 and 2]
 )<agree>

-The current QPF implementation has 2 `M` types; univariate and multivariate implementations.
-These both have the undesired computational behaviour. `M` types are polynomial
+The current QPF implementation has 2 `M` types;
+univariate and multivariate implementations.
+These both have the undesired computational behaviour.
+`M` types are polynomial

 == `Cofix`<cfix>

-`Cofix` is the terminal coalgebra in QPFs, (possibly) infinitely big quotiented trees.
+`Cofix` is the terminal coalgebra in QPFs,
+(possibly) infinitely big quotiented trees.
 This is the slighly concerning part of the project and by far the highest risk section as working with `Quot` in Lean is a painful experiance.

 = Evaluation

 The success of this project can be given by how close to the theorised performance we can get to.
 The goal would be getting to the same order or magnitude.

-= Core
+= Core timeline

-The plan for work would be devided into a few different stages
+The plan for work would be devided into a few different stages.

 == Variable universe `M`s

+To begin,
-To begin, the pull requests created from before the start of the project will have to be completed and merged into `mathlib`.
+the pull requests created from before the start of the project will have to be completed and merged into `mathlib`.

 == `List` special example